 Remember the above scene from the Johnny Depp movie Finding Neverland?
-To calm Portho, the dog’s doubts, here’s one of our favorite texts – Just a dog poem.
+To calm Porto, the dog’s doubts here’s one of our favorite texts – Just a dog poem.

 Just a dog poem

 How many times have you heard the phrase ‘just a dog’ before?